-The table below shows historical geometric mean annual returns of the Public Employees Retirement Fund for various time periods ending on June 30, 2018 (figures are reported as gross of fees).
-The geometric mean rate of return is the average rate per period compounded over multiple periods.
+The table below shows historical compound annual returns of the Public Employees Retirement Fund for various time periods ending on June 30, 2019 (figures are reported as gross of fees).
+The compound annual return is the average rate per year compounded over the indicated number of years.
 It should be recognized that in any given year the rate of return is volatile.
 The portfolio has an expected volatility of 11.4 percent per year based on the most recent Asset Liability Modelling study.
 The volatility is a measure of the risk of the portfolio expressed in the standard deviation of the fund's total return distribution, expressed as a percentage.
 Consequently, when looking at investment returns, it is more instructive to look at returns over longer time horizons.